 If you do find yourself running into any problems, it’s worth backing out to the emulator and playing around with different settings.

-Oftentimes, adjusting the frameskip or dropping the resolution can really make the difference when it comes to emulation.
-We’ve seen it in the handheld space with lesser-powered consoles like the RG280v or the RG503 where increasing the frameskip can be the difference between something working and something looking like a Powerpoint presentation.
+Oftentimes, adjusting the frameskip or dropping the resolution can really make a difference when it comes to emulation.
+I’ve seen it in the handheld space with lesser-powered consoles like the RG280v or the RG503 where increasing the frameskip can be the difference between something working and something looking like a Powerpoint presentation.
 The same logic applies to the Steam Deck.

 With all that said, below you’ll find a list of what is considered playable right now.
 And yes, the list is freaking massive.